colebergmann/Distributed-Theme-Park-Manager/readme.md

 - [Docker](https://github.com/docker) allows for containerizing all the attractions and ParkManager

 ## Running the test environment
 Run [deploy-and-run.sh](deploy-and-run.sh) to automatically build all of the projects, create Docker containers, and start the ParkManager instance as well as three rollercoaster instances.
-The ParkManager can then be accessed at `http://localhost:8080/` and attractions can be accessed at `http://localhost:8080/attractions`
+The ParkManager can then be accessed at `http://localhost:8080/` and the web interface can be accessed at `http://localhost:8080/adminlist.html`

 **Note:** it may take a few moments for ParkManager to discover the attractions once everything is started.